learn-co-curriculum/learn-generate-templates/README.md

-# `learn generate` Templates
+# `learn new` Templates

-This repo will contain the canonical list of Learn.co template types that will be available to the `learn generate` command.
+This repo will contain the canonical list of Learn.co template types that will be available to the `learn new` command.

+Usage: `learn new name-of-lab -t template-name`

 ## Templates